Ranked: 54 retro dishes we think deserve a comeback

 Teleginatania/Shutterstock

 Desserts don't get showier than classic French dish crêpes Suzette.
-Traditionally prepared tableside at the most high-end of restaurants by waiters in smart jackets, this spectacular dish sees pancakes doused in a mixture of caramelised sugar, butter, orange juice and orange zest, splashed with orange liqueur, then set aflame.
-It's now been mostly relegated to the most old-school of restaurants and retro-themed dinner parties.
+Traditionally prepared tableside at high-end restaurants by waiters in smart jackets, this spectacular dish sees pancakes doused in a mixture of caramelised sugar, butter, orange juice and orange zest, splashed with orange liqueur, then set aflame.
+It's now mostly relegated to the most old-school restaurants and retro-themed dinner parties.
 A word of warning if you do try this at home: make sure there's a fire extinguisher nearby!

 12. Vol-au-vents